How Accurate are the Cost Estimates of Numbeo and Expatistan?

 |Playa del Carmen, Mexico||$3,464.65||43.6%||$2,405.43||144.0%||47.3%||$2,099.27||165.0%|

 I’m not sure what to draw from these, to be honest.
-There’s not really a pattern yet, although with a sample size of four, that is not necessarily surprising.
+There’s not really a pattern yet, although with a sample size of five, that is not necessarily surprising.
+I do expect us to spend more than a Numbeo or Expatistan estimate because we’re probably eating out a lot more than the average person in most of these cities.
 Still, I’ll keep updating these results as we travel to see if there is a pattern that we can draw.
 It’s not like “cheaper” destinations have a pattern (Puerto Vallarta and Medellín) versus the “more expensive” ones (Split and Playa del Carmen).
 I’m interested to see how the numbers in Istanbul hold up given the soaring inflation that has caused us to adjust our cash spending behaviors here.

 We head to Istanbul in a few days.
 This chart says withdraw small dollar denominated amounts frequently, as you don’t want to be holding Lira.
 73% inflation is no joke. https://t.co/2d2vfFlwfE